bytex-solutions/snamp/docs/main.md

 * [Configuration](configuration.md) - how to configure SNAMP
   * [Gateways](gateways/introduction.md) - how to configure SNAMP Gateways
   * [Resource Connectors](connectors/introduction.md) - how to configure SNAMP Resource Connectors
-  * [Web Console](webconsole/overview.md) - how to configure SNAMP using web interface
 * [Management](mgmt.md) - how to manage SNAMP
 * [Updating](updating.md) - how to install new SNAMP components and update old ones
 * [Release Notes](ReleaseNotes.md) - what's new in the current version of SNAMP